 Deutsche Grammophon, 1996

-Herbert von Karajan recorded several times Beethoven’s Missa Solemnis and Mozart’s Coronation Mass K317 and those recorded in the present album are only two of the possible choices an eager listener can do.
-Among the most significant recording of the Missa Solemnis, there are the 1959 recording with Leontyne Price, Ludwig, Gedda and Zaccaria; the 1975 recording with Janowitz, Baltsa, Schereier and van Dam; and the DVD recorded in Salzburg in 1979 (with Tomowa-Sintow and van Dam among the soloists).
+As Herbert von Karajan recorded several times Beethoven’s Missa Solemnis and Mozart’s Coronation Mass K317, those recorded in the present album are only two of the possible choices an eager listener can do.
+Among the most significant recording of the Missa Solemnis, there are the 1959 recording with Leontyne Price, Ludwig, Gedda and Zaccaria; the 1975 recording with Janowitz, Baltsa, Schereier and van Dam; and finally the DVD recorded in Salzburg in 1979 (with Tomowa-Sintow and van Dam among the soloists).
 As for the Coronation Mass, the most significant is certainly the one recorded in the St Peter Basilica in 1985 at the presence of Pope John Paul II, which is available in audio and in video.

 The Missa Solemnis of the present album has been recorded in Berlin in 1966, while the Coronation Mass dates to 1975.
 Both Masses were performed by the same orchestra and chorus, the Berliner Philharmoniker and the Wiener Singverein, and therefore both benefit from the fine playing of the orchestra and are spoiled by the disputable singing of the chorus, which is weak – not to say awkward – especially for what concerns the sopranos, who sometimes are unbearably wobbly and imprecise.